Opioids: Everything You Need to Know

 Because of their addictive potential, doctors usually prescribe opioids for about 3 days to manage acute (short-term) pain, such as post-surgery or post-injury pain.

-Even for acute pain, there are opioid medications that have lower addictive potential that you can discuss with your doctor.
-These medications include:
+For acute pain, there are opioid medications that have lower addictive potential that you should discuss with your doctor, especially if you have any concern over misuse.

 • Morphine sulfate, immediate-release (MSIR)